pwtail/vinyl_prev/README.md

 and is almost unaffected by the particular version of django used.

-So, *vinyl* has relative freedom to change things, and is going to use that for its own benefit.
+So, *vinyl* has relative freedom to change things, and is going to use that freedom for its benefit.

 Generally speaking, one should be able to use existing models as they are with *vinyl*.